Skip to main content

 Illegal and non-compliant goods vehicles, buses, taxis, operators and drivers present a serious risk to other road users and undermine fair competition.

-If you have information which would assist in the detection of non-compliant goods vehicles, buses, taxis, operators and drivers, you can contact the DVA enforcement team via email or telephone:
+If you have information which would assist in the detection of non-compliant goods vehicles, buses, taxis, operators and drivers, you can contact the DVA enforcement team via email or telephone using the contact details at the link below.

 All information will be treated as strictly confidential.